LasseIshoi/SportScienceBlog/content/home/projects.md

     text_color_light: false
 ---

-A collection of my R packages.
-These are light weight packages mainly developed for my own daily practice.
+A collection of my R packages and public Shiny Applications.
+These are light weight tools developed to ease various processes.